 January 22, 2017

-After sitting for ten years the little Jeep runs.
-And stops too.
+After owning this little Jeep for ten years it's finally running.
+It stops too.
 To

 read details about the final round of chassis work, click on the